Marcel Oakley: Loan to Queen's Park

 Oakley returned to football at the end of the January 2023 transfer window, signing for another Championship club, Queen's Park, on loan until the end of the season.
 He scored once from 13 starts at right back, and helped the team go into the last match of the regular season needing to beat Dundee to win the division and gain automatic promotion to the Scottish Premiership at their opponents' expense.
 They lost 5–3, and Oakley started in both legs of the play-off quarter-finals which Queen's Park lost heavily to Partick Thistle.

 He was released by Birmingham when his contract expired at the end of the 2023–24 season.

 Solihull Moors

 Having been without a club since his release, Oakley signed a short-term contract with National League club Solihull Moors on 4 October 2024.
 The following day, he scored Moors' third goal in stoppage time in a 3–2 win away to Oldham Athletic.
 He became a regular in the starting eleven and, in January 2025, his contract was extended to the end of the season.

+Peterborough Sports

+In September 2025, Oakley joined National League North club Peterborough Sports.

+Barrow

+On 16 June 2026, Oakley joined Barrow on a two-year deal following their relegation to the National League.